ethen8181/machine-learning/clustering/clustering.md

-# Useful Functions when working with Kmeans and Hierarchical Clustering
+# Calinski-Harabasz Index and Boostrap Evaluation with K-means and Hierarchical Clustering
 Ming-Yu Liu
+November 6, 2015

 ## Background Information

-Assuming that you're familiar with kmeans and hierarchichal clustering, these are some functions useful for choosing the proper cluster number and for evaulating the stability of the clustering result.
+When working with kmeans and hierarchichal clustering (this documentation assumes that you're familiar with these two algorithms), Calinski-Harabasz index and boostrap evaluation are two useful functions.
+The former is a kind of estimate that can help us chooses the proper clustering number before performing the algorithm.
+The later is used for evaulating the stability of the clustering result.

 > For this documentation we're dropping the issue on which variables should we include in the dataset.
 Note that, in practice this is an important preprocessing step before applying any sorts of algorithms.